tylerray5/tylerray5.github.io/project-instructions/portfolio.md

 `git commit -m 'add portfolio.html file'`

 `git push`
+t

-Give it a couple minutes and you should be able to view the additions to your website live on the web at `username.github.io` (Where `username` is your own GitHub username.)
+Give it a couple minuteis and you should be able to view the additions to your website live on the web at `username.github.io` (Where `username` is your own GitHub username.)

-You now have a portfolio on the Internet, whoot!
+You now have a portfolio on the Internet, whoot! g